Data Centers in Jacksonville

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Jacksonville as of September 2025.
-Businesses connect to cloud providers via private network extensions (PNI/wave) to major hubs like Atlanta or Miami.
-This provides secure, low-latency access to all major cloud platforms.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Jacksonville data centers as of September 2025.
+Businesses access major cloud providers like AWS, Google Cloud (GCP), and Microsoft Azure via private network connections to nearby hubs in Atlanta or Miami, ensuring secure, low-latency performance.

-Bare Metal: Bare metal server options are available from multiple providers in the Jacksonville market.
-Providers such as Hivelocity offer dedicated server solutions for workloads requiring direct hardware access and consistent performance.
+Bare Metal Bare metal server options are readily available from multiple providers in Jacksonville.
+Companies like Hivelocity offer dedicated server solutions that provide direct access to the region's strong network ecosystem.

 Power Analysis